Package 'hySAINT'

 Value

-Index of the selected effects.
+Final ABC score of the selected model.

 See Also